 What You’ll Find In Beginning Crochet Kits

-At the very least, in each kit, you’ll find well-written, detailed instructions and the appropriate crochet hook for the project.
+At the very least, in each kit, you’ll find well-written, detailed step by step instructions and the appropriate crochet hook for the project.
 Other basic supplies that some crochet kits may contain include:

 - Yarn (this is found in most kits)